fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-internal-transfer-transactions.md

 - Accurately tracking cross-currency transfers

 :::info[note]
 It's essential for you as a business owner to record your internal transfers in accounting accurately and timely.
-This is especially true if you do regular transfers and if they are in different currencies where it's not obvious that the transactions are a transfer.
+This is especially true if you do regular transfers and if they are in different currencies where it's not obvious that the transactions are transfers.
 :::

 <details>